yizhangzhai/Home-Credit-Default-Risk/README.md

 This is a binary classification project, where 8% borrowers could not afford their loans.
 And the metrics is ROC, which is a standard for binary and imbalance classification problem.

 Per modeling, based on my working experience in building risk models in bank, I have done series of feature engineering related to borrowers application financial status and their belonging to some specific segments.
-The most important ones are those corresponding to borrowers' utilization, the interest rates, etc..; I also focus on precise aggregation on those transactional data to capture the behavior patterns of borrowers, like how they managed their single/multiple loans and how they did repayments.
+The most important ones are those corresponding to borrowers' utilization, the interest rates, dlinquent status, etc..; I also focus on precise aggregation on those transactional data to capture the behavior patterns of borrowers, like how they managed their single/multiple loans and how they did repayments.

 In terms of models, my champion models rely on lightgbm and I also built deep learning models (DNN, Entity Embedding, CNN/LSTM) to solve this complicated problem.